Jouneto/GodotEpicAutoFolderColors/README.md

 ![image](images/icon.png)

-idk how to make plugins tho
+idk how to make plugins tho - aka my first one

 # WARNING FOR ALPHA VERSION (0.8)
-It works - end result is as shown below BUT with some extra steps...
+It works - end result is as shown below BUT with some extra steps (ig because its literally editting project.godot file lol)...

 ## Preview
 ![image](images/ss1.png)

+## Settings
+**Don't Check Sub-Folders** - only res:// folders will be collored but not their sub-folders.
+**Sub-Folders Color By Layers** - color sub-folders starting from on how deep is it, otherwise sub-folders are colored by next color index (counting from its parent color index).
+**Merge With Old Config** - add old (not overwritten) folder color settings - useful with "Don't Check Sub-Folders" option for custom sub folder colors

 ## Mentioned Extra Steps (temporary):
 1. In "Epic Debug Panel" (at bottom panel):